Yelp/kafka-utils/docs/source/kafka_cluster_manager.rst

 brokers.
 The imbalance state of a cluster has been characterized into 4 different layers.

 .. note:: The tool is very conservative while rebalancing the cluster, ensuring
-    that assignment is sent to zookeeper in chunks, controlling the number of partition movements and preferred-leader changes.
+    that large assignments are executed in smaller chunks, controlling the number of partition movements and preferred-leader changes.

 Replica-distribution